 Finally, incorporate more general interview questions that will help you gauge culture fit and soft skills.
 Leadership or the ability to work on a team, for example, may play an important role in a prospective candidate’s likelihood of success within your organization.
 You’ll also want to identify whether they have a firm understanding of the company and its position in the market.

-Finance Interview Questions to Ask Candidates
+Interview Questions to Ask Finance Professionals

-Finance Interview Question #1: What do you feel is the single most important document to gauge the financial health of a company?
+1. What do you feel is the single most important document to gauge the financial health of a company?

 For example, they might say they prefer the cash flow statement because cash is the lifeblood on which the company operates, the balance sheet because assets are what propel cash flow, or the income statement because it provides the insight needed to make decisions about the company’s future.

-Finance Interview Question #2: What’s the biggest financial hurdle for a company like ours in today’s market?
+2. What’s the biggest financial hurdle for a company like ours in today’s market?

 You want a candidate with a solid understanding of your field and its inherent financial challenges.
 If their prior experience hasn’t provided this knowledge, you want to see that they’ve done their homework to get up to speed on the market and the industry’s current events.